-- Swim in the waterfalls of Vergel Canyon
+- Swim in the waterfalls of the Vergel Canyon

-- Experience the expanse of the Uyuni Salt Flats
+- Take in the expanse of the Uyuni Salt Flats

 |Day 1||Arrive in La Paz||La Paz|